ajp8164/ows/README.md

 ## Getting Started

-Before you begin you'll need to have Node.js v4 or v0.12 installed.
+Before you begin you'll need to have Node.js or Docker installed.
 There are several options for installation.

-One method is to use [nvm](https://github.com/creationix/nvm) to easily switch between different versions, or download directly from [Node.js](https://nodejs.org/).
+Node installation:

 ```bash
 npm install -g ows